 by Bill Lauritzen

-- A. N. Whitehead An Introduction to Mathematics
+- A. N. Whitehead, author, An Introduction to Mathematics

 - Arthur L. Loeb, Harvard University, School of Visual and Environmental Studies